How to Effectively Layer for Any Kind of Fall Trip

 Cardigans: While cardigans fall definitively within the sweater category, they deserve their own shoutout.
 The humble cardigan's convenient front closure makes it an ideal second layer, easy to add or remove.
 For extra drama, try layering a duster cardigan beneath a long-line coat.

-Vests: Puffer vests, like this Wonder Puff Cropped Vest from Lululmeon, keep your core warm while letting your arms have a bit more mobility than a coat or jacket.
-While fashion vests, like sweater vests or wool suit vests, won’t do much in the way of warmth, they will lend interesting visual depth to all your fall looks.
+Vests: Puffer vests, such as this Wunder Puff Cropped Vest from Lululemon, keep your core warm while allowing your arms more mobility than a coat or jacket.
+While fashion vests, such as sweater vests or wool suit vests, won't provide much warmth, they will lend interesting visual depth to all your fall looks.

 Coats: If traveling to a chillier destination, you'll need a heavier coat.
 This could mean a fully insulated winter jacket, like this thin but ultra-warm coat from Cotopaxi, or a more upscale option, like an ever-stylish peacoat.
 To maximize layering potential, try a three-in-1 jacket like this one from REI which provides a base, mid, and outer layer in a single coat.
 Finally, don't forget a raincoat for those rainy autumn days—Everlane has styles in men’s and women’s sizes.